AkiraBit/PicSharp/README.md

 - **Convenient Operations:** Drag and drop files into the application or onto the application icon for quick opening, select files or directories in Mac Finder and choose a compression method from the "Services" menu, and more.
 - **Rich Application Configuration:** Offers dark/light themes, multiple languages, system notifications, startup on boot, save methods for processed images, save locations, number of parallel tasks, and more.
 - **Open Integration:** Provides image compression invocation capabilities via DeepLink, allowing automation tools to call it and enhance your workflow.

+## Roadmap

+- [ ] Add Windows support
+- [ ] Add Linux support

+## Contributing

+If you want to help out please see [CONTRIBUTING.md](CONTRIBUTING.md) to see how to get started.

+## Support

+If you enjoy this project consider giving it a star ⭐.